This post may contain affiliate links.

 Servings: 4 as main dish, 8 as appetizer

-These smoked chicken wings are surprisingly easy and much faster than so many other smoked meats.
+These smoked chicken wings are surprisingly easy and faster than so many other smoked meats.
 I've got a secret to make them super crispy!

 Ingredients